GoblinArchives/LiminalHorror/Game Design/Images.md

 ## CREATING YOUR OWN
 One option is to design your own images.
 There are a few different programs you can use ([some are listed here](#programs)) to make your own maps and images.
 There are some online tools that allow you to create maps for your adventures.
 Always be sure to check the licensing information of resources you use.
 - [Perplexing Ruins Hex Map Tile Set!](https://perplexingruins.itch.io/perplexing-ruins-hex-kit-tiles) by Perlexing Ruins is a fantastic tile set that is made available for use through donations.
-It leverages the [Hex Kit Software](https://cone.itch.io/hex-kit)
+It provides assets for [Hex Kit Software](https://cone.itch.io/hex-kit)
 - [Dungeon Scrawl](https://dungeonscrawl.com/docs/#/) by ProbableTrain is a map making software that supports you in creating [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

 ## COMMISSIONING WORK